commschamp/comms_champion/README.md

 - **null_socket** - NULL socket, that doesn't produce any incoming data and discards any outgoing data.
-- **echo_socket** - Echo socket, all the data being sent immediately reports as incoming data.
+- **echo_socket** - Echo socket, all the data being sent is immediately reported as an incoming data.
 - **serial_socket** - Low level socket that sends and receives data over serial (RS-232) I/O link.
 - **tcp_client_socket** - Client TCP/IP socket, that connects to remote